Tua Tagovailoa Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- The Titans have the NFL's 26th-ranked pass defense this season, allowing 265.3 yards per game through the air.
+- This week Tagovailoa will face the NFL's 26th-ranked pass defense (265.3 yards allowed per game).

-- The Titans have given up 21 passing TDs this year (1.4 per game), ranking them ninth among NFL defenses.
+- With 21 passing TDs conceded this year, the Titans defense is ranked ninth in the NFL.

 Recent Performances

-- Tagovailoa put together a 198-yard performance against the Saints last week, completing 73.1% of his passes and throwing for one touchdown with one interception.
+- In last week's matchup with the Saints, Tagovailoa completed 73.1% of his pass attempts for 198 yards, while throwing one touchdown with one interception.

-- Tagovailoa has thrown for 638 passing yards over his last three games (212.7 per game) and has a 69.1% completion percentage (65-of-94), throwing five touchdown passes with three interceptions.
+- Over his last three games, Tagovailoa has racked up 638 passing yards (212.7 per game) while completing 65 of 94 passes (69.1% completion percentage), with five touchdowns and three interceptions.

 Tagovailoa's Miami Teammates